Therapy for

 They put a lot of energy into looking fit, attractive, and professional.
 A lot.
 They want to be measured for their successes rather than for their appearance but they feel compelled to strive for both.
 Sometimes, they cope with this pressure by skipping meals then grabbing take-out on the way home, having one more glass of wine, or maybe do some late-night online shopping.
 While none of these things are innately bad, overdoing it is causing bigger problems down the road.

 Their worry and guilt get in the way of the life they want in so many ways.
-They thought having a good job would make them happy but feel like they’re stuck at work.
-They expected their family lives to make them content but have found that it is not enough.
-And their confidence in themselves as a strong, independent woman is tanking.
+They thought having a prestigious job would make them happy but feel like they’re stuck at work.
+Sometimes they get stuck with more low value tasks with fewer opportunities for advancement or perhaps they are pigeonholed into a specific role they may be stuck in for what feels like forever.
+They seek to advance but struggle at times to achieve some of their career goals.
+They thought “having it all” would finally make them happy but have realized that it doesn’t seem to work that way.
+And their confidence in themselves as a strong, independent professional woman is tanking.

 Like my clients, you deserve to get the most out of your life.
 A sense of contentment, worthiness, and job satisfaction is not out of reach.